cooperhewitt/go-pubsocketd/README.md

 	2014/07/20 13:43:50 [init] listening for websocket requests on 127.0.0.1:8080
 	2014/07/20 13:43:50 [init] listening for pubsub messages from 127.0.0.1:6379#pubsocketd

 See the `-ws-origin` flag?
 That's important and is discussed in detail below.
+If you include `-tls-cert` and `-tls-key` flags `pubsocketd` will speak TLS and you should use `wss:` instead of `ws:` on the client.

 ### client